Perspective | As isolation takes a deadly toll on older adults, a senior dance group finds a new way to connect

 The dance team’s members describe those encounters as powerful for both them and the participants, who might not have many opportunities to interact with people outside of the facilities where they live.
 They tell of forging connections through a touch of a hand and witnessing a nostalgia-inducing song turn a stoic expression into a smile.

-“ ‘Down by the Boardwalk’ — you play that song and people remember,” says Havlik, who is 79 and the director of the dance company.
+“ ‘Down by the Boardwalk’ — you play that song, and people remember,” says Havlik, who is 79 and the director of the dance company.
 “That’s the song that gets people going in 2020.”

 But then the novel coronavirus stopped all that.
-It caused adult day-care centers to shut down, and forced assisted-living facilities and nursing homes to keep out visitors.
+It caused adult day-care centers to shut down and forced assisted-living facilities and nursing homes to keep out visitors.
 That meant the people and activities that gave residents some joy had to stay away, while grief wrapped itself around them.
 One of the nursing homes in Maryland where the dance team used to hold sessions suffered 13 deaths from the virus, Havlik says.

 The Quicksilver dancers also had to stop meeting in person because many of the members are in their 70s and 80s, making them also vulnerable to the virus.